 We now show that Lemma \ref{lemma:coarse} implies Lemma \ref{lemma:pA}.

-\begin{proof}[Proof (of Lemma \ref{lemma:pA}).]
-Let $G = \text{Mod}(S)$ be the mapping class group acting on $X = \calC(S)$, the complex of curves, which is Gromov hyperbolic.
-Let $\calY$ consist of the collection of disc sets for any downwardly closed collection $A$ of topological types of compression bodies, which is a collection of uniformly quasiconvex subsets of $X$.
-The space $X_\calY = \calH(S, A)$ has infinite diameter by Theorem \ref{Thm:InfDiam}.
-The mapping class group acts coarsely transitively on $\calH(S, A)$, and so in particular acts with unbounded orbits.
+\begin{proof}[Proof of Lemma \ref{lemma:pA}] Let $G = \text{Mod}(S)$ be the mapping class group acting on $X = \calC(S)$, the complex of curves, which is Gromov hyperbolic.
+Let $\calY$ consist of the collection of disc sets of compression bodies, which is a collection of uniformly quasi-convex subsets of $X$.
+The space $X_\calY = \calH(S)$ has infinite diameter by Theorem \ref{Thm:InfDiam}.
+The mapping class group acts coarsely transitively on $\calH(S)$, and so in particular acts with unbounded orbits.

-Let $V$ be a compression body which contains a pair of discs $D$ and $D'$ whose boundaries $\alpha$ and $\alpha'$ fill $S$.
-We define $f$ to be the product of a large Dehn twist on $\alpha$, followed by a large Dehn twist on $\alpha'$.
+Let $V$ be a handlebody and pick a pair of discs $D$ and $D'$ whose boundaries $\alpha$ and $\alpha'$ fill $S$.
+We define $f$ to be the product of a right Dehn twist on $\alpha$, followed by a left Dehn twist on $\alpha'$.
 The mapping class group element $f$ is pseudo-Anosov by work of Thurston \cite{thurston}.
 The element $f$ extends over the compression body $V$, and the images of $\alpha$ under powers of $f$ is a quasi-axis for $f$, which is contained in $\calD(V)$, so $f$ acts loxodromically on $\calD(V)$.

-Lemma \ref{lemma:coarse} then implies that $G$ contains an element which acts loxodromically on $\calH(S, A)$. \end{proof}
+Lemma \ref{lemma:coarse} then implies that $G$ contains an element which acts loxodromically on $\calH(S)$. \end{proof}

-The proof we present relies on the fact that $(K, c)$-quasigeodesics in the curve complex $\C(S)$ project to reparameterized $(K', c')$-quasigeodesics in the compression body graph $\calH(S)$, where $K'$ and $c'$ depend only on $K$ and $c$.
+The proof we present relies on the fact that $(K, c)$-quasi-geodesics in the curve complex $\C(S)$ project to reparameterized $(K', c')$-quasi-geodesics in the compression body graph $\calH(S)$, where $K'$ and $c'$ depend only on $K$ and $c$.

 We will use the following properties of coarse negative curvature.
-We will omit the proofs of Propositions \ref{prop:npp diam}, \ref{prop:gromov product} and \ref{prop:qg gromov} below, as they are elementary exercises in coarse geometry.
+We omit the proofs of Propositions \ref{prop:npp diam}, \ref{prop:gromov product} and \ref{prop:qg gromov} below, as they are elementary exercises in coarse geometry.

-We say a path $\gamma$ is a \emph{$(K, c, L)$-local quasigeodesic}, if every subset of $\gamma$ of length $L$ is a $(K, c)$-quasigeodesic.
-A path which is a local quasigeodesic is a global quasigeodesic.
+We say a path $\gamma$ is a \emph{$(K, c, L)$-local quasi-geodesic}, if every subpath of $\gamma$ of length $L$ is a $(K, c)$-quasi-geodesic.
+The following theorem gives a classical ``local to global'' property for negative curvature.